-In another case of Tata telecommunication (2007) - Tata Telecommunications filed a case against its Managing Director’s secretary who was found sharing the board meeting agendas with Tata Telecommunications’ competitor.
+Tata Telecommunications filed a case against its Managing Director’s secretary who was found sharing the board meeting agendas with Tata Telecommunications’ competitor.
 The entire Call Detail Records (CDRs) are found to be erased from the servers and the equipment used was believed to have been dumped in the Hussainsagar.
-The gateway equipment (roughly the size of a closet – six feet high and two feet in width) used from within the highly secure premises of Tata Teleservices, was said to have been dumped in the lake by the three suspect employees.
-Mumbai police was unable to crack the case.
+The gateway equipment (roughly the size of a closet, six feet high and two feet in width) used from within the highly secure premises of Tata Teleservices, was said to have been dumped in the lake by the three suspect employees.
+Mumbai police were unable to crack the case.

-In a recent case of oil document leakage, official from Reliance Industries and Jubilant Energy are arrested for hiring employees of Ministry of Petroleum & Gas and paying them money for stealing confidential documents.
-It is alleged that handsome money of 2.5 lakh were paid by companies.
+An official from Reliance Industries and Jubilant Energy are arrested for hiring employees of Ministry of Petroleum & Gas and paying them money for stealing confidential documents.
+It is alleged that handsome money of 2.5 lakh was paid by companies.